Raise your hand if you’re like me. (seriously, lift up your hand.)

 1. Find some roommates and rack up big-time savings without lifting a finger.

-- Take it a step further and fund your trip by renting out your place while you travel.
-Use Airbnb (click here to become a host for free) or find a renter the old fashioned way.
+2. Take it a step further and fund your trip by renting out your place while you travel.
+Use Airbnb or find a renter the old fashioned way.

 3. Boost your travel fund without sacrificing what you love with these nine creative tips.